blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     Note: Don't forget the -d option at the end of the command line to run the command as a daemon process otherwise the container logs will go to standard output and ```ctrl+c``` will stop the application.

 ## Upgrading Alert
-You will remove the stack and then re-deploy your stack.
+You will bring down the profile and then re-deploy the profile.
-The steps in the upgrade procedure are the same as the installation procedure after removing the stack.
+The steps in the upgrade procedure are the same as the installation procedure after bringing the profile down.

-### Verify Secrets
-1. Review the docker secrets.

-    ```docker secret ls```

 ### Standalone Upgrade
 1. Execute the command: